th2-net/th2-conn-generic/conn-fix/README.md

 # The class name of the FIX Server application implemented logic responsible for autonomous work.
 applicationClassName: com.exactpro.sf.services.fix.ServerApplication

-# It tells the application to keep messages in memory and to store them into DB or not
+# It tells the application to keep messages in memory and whether to store them into DB or not
 keepMessagesInMemory: true

-# if it is set to true, then the server will not wait logout message from the system and will close the session immediately after sending its own logout
+# If it is set to true, then the server will not wait a logout message from the system and will close the session immediately after sending its own logout
 forceDisconnectByDispose: false

 # The heartbeat interval (in seconds) that will be used, in case the tag 108 is absent in the client Logon message.